Seacor (NYSE:CKH) Downgraded to Hold at Zacks Investment Research

-Zacks Investment Research cut shares of Seacor (NYSE:CKH) from a strong-buy rating to a hold rating in a research report released on Thursday, Zacks.com reports.
+Seacor (NYSE:CKH) was downgraded by Zacks Investment Research from a “strong-buy” rating to a “hold” rating in a report issued on Thursday, Zacks.com reports.

 According to Zacks, “SEACOR Holdings Inc. is a diversified holding company principally focused on domestic and international transportation, logistics, and risk management consultancy.
 SEACOR provides its customers with highly responsive services focused on innovative technology, modern efficient equipment, and dedicated, highly trained professionals.
 As the parent company of a global, diversified family of companies, SEACOR has the ability to utilize its subsidiaries’ assets to provide customers with the highest level of service within the industries in which it operates.
 SEACOR also maintains strategic joint venture arrangements in various geographic locations around the world, enhancing its existing business lines while satisfying specific customer requirements with resources such as logistical support, assets, and personnel.
 SEACOR engages in the operation of a fleet of offshore vessels in the U.S. Gulf of Mexico, the North Sea, West Africa, Asia, Latin America and other regions. “

-Seacor (NYSE:CKH) last issued its quarterly earnings data on Wednesday, July 24th.
-The oil and gas company reported $0.76 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.44 by $0.32.
-Seacor had a net margin of 4.12% and a return on equity of 4.71%.
-The business had revenue of $197.02 million during the quarter, compared to the consensus estimate of $214.72 million.
-Equities research analysts anticipate that Seacor will post 1.99 EPS for the current year.
+Seacor (NYSE:CKH) last posted its earnings results on Wednesday, July 24th.
+The oil and gas company reported $0.76 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.44 by $0.32.
+The firm had revenue of $197.02 million for the quarter, compared to the consensus estimate of $214.72 million.
+Seacor had a return on equity of 4.71% and a net margin of 4.12%.
+On average, analysts anticipate that Seacor will post 1.99 earnings per share for the current fiscal year.

-Hedge funds have recently modified their holdings of the business.
-Geode Capital Management LLC lifted its holdings in Seacor by 5.2% during the 4th quarter.
-Geode Capital Management LLC now owns 201,802 shares of the oil and gas company’s stock worth $7,466,000 after buying an additional 10,030 shares during the last quarter.
-Principal Financial Group Inc. lifted its holdings in Seacor by 4.9% during the 4th quarter.
-Principal Financial Group Inc. now owns 149,539 shares of the oil and gas company’s stock worth $5,533,000 after buying an additional 6,937 shares during the last quarter.
-Bank of America Corp DE lifted its holdings in Seacor by 151.6% during the 4th quarter.
-Bank of America Corp DE now owns 27,635 shares of the oil and gas company’s stock worth $1,022,000 after buying an additional 16,653 shares during the last quarter.
-Metropolitan Life Insurance Co.
-NY lifted its holdings in Seacor by 352.9% during the 4th quarter.
-Metropolitan Life Insurance Co.
-NY now owns 5,403 shares of the oil and gas company’s stock worth $200,000 after buying an additional 4,210 shares during the last quarter.
-Finally, Thrivent Financial for Lutherans lifted its holdings in Seacor by 2.2% during the 4th quarter.
-Thrivent Financial for Lutherans now owns 12,183 shares of the oil and gas company’s stock worth $451,000 after buying an additional 267 shares during the last quarter.
-91.45% of the stock is owned by institutional investors and hedge funds.
+Hedge funds have recently modified their holdings of the stock.
+Quantamental Technologies LLC raised its position in shares of Seacor by 234.9% in the first quarter.
+Quantamental Technologies LLC now owns 998 shares of the oil and gas company’s stock worth $42,000 after buying an additional 700 shares in the last quarter.
+Royal London Asset Management Ltd. bought a new position in Seacor in the first quarter valued at $65,000.
+Meeder Asset Management Inc. increased its stake in Seacor by 301.5% in the first quarter.
+Meeder Asset Management Inc. now owns 2,417 shares of the oil and gas company’s stock valued at $102,000 after acquiring an additional 1,815 shares during the last quarter.
+BNP Paribas Arbitrage SA increased its stake in Seacor by 128.4% in the first quarter.
+BNP Paribas Arbitrage SA now owns 4,331 shares of the oil and gas company’s stock valued at $183,000 after acquiring an additional 2,435 shares during the last quarter.
+Finally, Envestnet Asset Management Inc. bought a new position in Seacor in the second quarter valued at $225,000.
+Institutional investors own 91.45% of the company’s stock.

 About Seacor